RockLib/RockLib.Logging/docs/AspNetCore.md

 To automatically capture information from the current HttpContext for each log sent, call the `AddHttpContextProvider` extension method when adding the logger to a service collection.

-*Note: A logger must have `Singleton` lifetime (which is the default) in order for any of the context providers mentioned in this document to function properly.*
+*Note: A logger must have `Transient` lifetime (which is the default) in order for any of the context providers mentioned in this document to function properly.*

 ```c#
 using RockLib.Logging.AspNetCore;